camilee03/portfolio-site/README.md

 ## Website Purpose
-To showcase how to create a web-based repository on GitHub Pages using html and __ code.
+To showcase how to create a website on GitHub Pages using html and css.